 Stephen Plattman, CPA, CGMA, is an accounting and audit partner at Anchin.
-He is Co-Leader of the Firm’s Private Equity Group.
-Steve is also a key member of the Firm’s Technology Group and its Transaction Advisory and Public Company Services Group.
+He is Co-Leader of the Firm’s Private Equity Group and a key member of the Firm’s Food and Beverage and Technology Groups.
+He is also a member of Anchin’s Transaction Advisory and Public Company Services Group.
 Steve brings his clients almost 25 years of experience in both the public and private sectors, including national accounting firm experience.

 Steve works closely with multistate private companies on accounting and tax matters, as well as advising them on finance and business issues.
 His client roster includes domestic and international companies within a variety of industry groups such as manufacturing, software technology, transportation and logistics, food & beverage, biotech, life sciences, private equity and fashion.

 Steve has played a major role in guiding his clients in the execution of growth strategies which include assisting with due diligence and transaction structuring as well as raising equity and debt financing.
 Steve also has substantial experience with public companies; he oversees SEC compliance requirements involving financial reporting in addition to advising CFOs and other top management on initial public offerings, mergers and acquisitions.

 Steve is a member of the American Institute of Certified Public Accountants (AICPA), the New York State Society of Certified Public Accountants (NYSSCPA) and the New Jersey State Society of Certified Public Accountants (NJSSCPA).

 - A Timely Message from Marc Federbush and Anchin’s Fashion GroupMay 26, 2020

 In continuing to provide relevant and useful information with the fashion industry in mind, these pieces highlight M&A, which is widely predicted to bring about major, rapid changes in the fashion industry in the post-COVID landscape.